zkoss/zk-mvvm-book/data_binding/validator.md

     }
 }
 ```
-Use this validator with its name *beanValidator* with syntax:
+Use this validator with its name *beanValidator* and with syntax:

 `@validator('beanValidator')`
 ```xml